Bill would shift Trinity elections

 TRINITY — A bill introduced in the N.C.
-General Assembly this week would shift Trinity’s municipal elections to even-numbered years and cancel council races now scheduled to take place this fall.
+General Assembly recently would shift Trinity’s municipal elections to even-numbered years and cancel council races now scheduled to take place this fall.

 The council voted 3-2 to request state legislators approve the change in Trinity’s election cycle.
-Hardister said Thursday that he filed House Bill 135 because it “honors that request” of the council.
+Hardister said he filed House Bill 135 because it “honors that request” of the council.

 Hardister, the House majority whip, told The High Point Enterprise that he’s working with freshman Rep. Brian Biggs, R-Randolph, on the legislation.
 Biggs’ House district includes the northern Randolph County city.